tudormiu/proiect-poo/README.md

 The player can move only one square at a time.

-In this stage of the project, inputs can be given using the "tastatura.txt" file.
+In this stage of the project, inputs can be given using the keyboard, but you have to press enter after every input.

 ### Current state of the project:

 The player can move around the board.
 Collisions with walls and the edges of the board are handled.

+Boxes are implemented, so you can move them around the board.
+Collisions with walls and the edges of the board are handled.
+There are no storage locations in this version, so the game can not be won.

-There are no boxes yet and no grpaics.
+There are no grpaics yet.
 In order to test the movement of the player, the board is printed to the console.

 In order to better understand the movement of the player, in case